xprogamer008/TheOtherHostRoles/README.md

 Basis : Shapeshifter<br>

 The Freezer is an Impostor who can shapeshift into a player to freeze them in place for a set amount of time.<br>

+### Knight

+Made by EXC4LIBUR

+Team : Impostors<br>
+Basis : Impostor<br>

+The Knight is a Impstor role who gets a few sconds of immortality when he kills someone.<br>
+The immortalitys duration can be configured in the settings.<br>

 ## Madmate